amjadcp/saturday-hackNight-googleSheetapi/README.md

 It is an office register using google sheet api

 Here's why:
-* To record arrival of employee
+* To record visited coustomers list
 * To learn about google sheet api